joeldmyers/angular-review/README.md

 npx create-nx-workspace angular-core-workshop
 ```

 It splits into applications and reusable component libraries.
+We can create an Angular app called `angular-core-workshop`

 `cd angular-core-workshop/`

+- Then add angular material UI component library:
+  `ng add @angular/material`

+then `ng g lib material`

 `npm start`

+### General notes:

+Best to have very light front-end components, with state management abstracted away in libs folder.